I opened the front door and it assaulted me! I screamed across the cul-de sac to no avail until I said: "Cut that Crap off!"

 The scriptures tell me to love my neighbor as I love myself.
 I would not want someone to call the police on me for playing my music too loudly.
 I would want that irritated person to come to me and tell me to turn it down respectfully.

 I did not do that, but I made amends and repented of attempting to treat my neighbor differently than I would want to be treated.

 O my people, beware lest there shall arise contentions among you, and ye list to obey the evil spirit... there is a wo pronounced upon him who listeth to obey that spirit; for if he listeth to obey him, and remaineth and dieth in his sins, the same drinketh damnation to his own soul; for he receiveth for his wages an everlasting punishment, having transgressed the law of God contrary to his own knowledge...
 Mosiah 2:32-33If I had continued to list to obey the evil spirit of pride that wanted to avenge my wounded ego that Ree used foul language and was inebriated publicly blasting loud music, events that followed could have radically changed her life and mine.

-I would have died in my sins figuratively first of course because hatred would rear its ugly head each time we saw each other.
-The kids would have felt awkward to associate anymore since the youngest daughter of that family goes to Young Women activities at church with my daughters.
+I would have died in my sins--figuratively first, of course --because hatred would rear its ugly head each time we saw each other.
+The kids would have felt awkward to associate anymore since the youngest son and daughter of that family went to school and Young Women's activities at church with my daughters.
 I could have started a rift that would destroy my own family's life.

 One young man said that most people would have just called the police rather than talk to them.
 They all were shocked that I of all the neighbors went out to tell them anything about the music or the police.

 I found that they held me, and my family in high esteem.
 I did not know that, but because I repented, I found out something good about my neighbors that I did not know before or would not have known had I crossed that line into feuding.